ianwengchan/ianwengchan.github.io/_pages/homepage.md

 Here you will find my information and research work.

-I am a PhD candidate in actuarial science at the [Department of Statistical Sciences, University of Toronto](https://www.statistics.utoronto.ca/).
+I am an Assistant Professor in actuarial science at [Nanyang Business School, Nanyang Technological University](https://www.ntu.edu.sg/business).
 My research focuses on risk modelling, particularly in the context of general insurance.
-Recently I have been exploring usage-based insurance and enhancement of auto-insurance ratemaking via incorporation of vehicle telematics data.
+I have worked extensively on usage-based insurance and the enhancement of auto-insurance ratemaking through the incorporation of vehicle telematics data.
+More recently, I have started exploring emerging areas in actuarial science, such as cyber risk and behavioural data.
 I am interested in building insurance models that are data-driven, statistically sound, and more importantly interpretable.